Zamiell/isaac-faq/storing-data.md

 To make things worse, there is also the special case of a post-Ascent Treasure Room or Boss Room to handle.
 In these rooms, the player will see pickups from previous floors, which means that extra information must be stored to handle this case.
 I use two extra maps (for Treasure Rooms and Boss Rooms, respectively) that are indexed by the `PickupDescription` tuple.
 These maps are only used in the specific fallback case where a normal pickup index was not found.
 (This scheme assumes that there will not be more than one pickup per run per room type with the same `Position` and `InitSeed`.)

-All of this should be abstracted into a `getPickupIndex` function.
+All of this should be abstracted into a `getPickupIndex` function so that you have a nice high-level API to work with.
 (In [IsaacScript](https://isaacscript.github.io/), this is included in the standard library.)

 <br>